tjshiu/Computer-Science-Topics/JavaScript/dynamicProgramming/README.md

 console.log(fibonacci(6)); //8
 ```

+## Overlapping Subproblems Property

+There are a lot of unnecessary overlapping problems.
+The solution is to use memory to "remember the results".
+Do not solve the same problem again, just recall it from memory.
+Two methods of storing the results in memory.

+1. Memoization (Top-down)
+2. Tabulation (Bottom-up)

+__Dynaimc Programming vs. Divide and Conquer__
+Similarities: Both paradigms work by combining solutions to sub-problems.
+Differences: Dynamic Programming is mainly used when the overlapping subproblems property is satisfied.

+Examples: Binary Search, Fibonacci Series

+## Optimal Substructure Property

 __The BAD__
 It runs in O(2^n) time.
 The call tree below shows how our stack will be called.
 As you can see below, we call `fibonacci(3)` 3 times.
 It would be better if we can store this data for later on.
 This idea is __memoization__.
 Look below and we can see that we are creating __overlapping subproblems__.
 Thus we are doing unnecessary computations again and again to have this slow run time.